TanStack/form/docs/framework/vue/guides/validation.md

 // ...

 const form = useForm({
-    // Add a validator to support Zod usage in Form and Field
+    // Either add the validator here or on `Field`
     validatorAdapter: zodValidator(),
     // ...
 })